porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/basic/typography/typography.design.md

 ## Porsche type scale

-The Porsche type scale is a dedicated sizing system based on a specific formula.
+All Porsche type styles are based on a flexible sizing system.
+This values should always be used for any sizing of text.

 <p-text variant="small" tag="span" class="p-spacing-mr-16" style="display: inline-block;">12</p-text>
 <p-text variant="copy" tag="span" class="p-spacing-mr-16" style="display: inline-block;">16</p-text>